 It really helps if your partner/family supports you.
 For me, this was key.
 My husband is very good at supporting me and actually has lost even more weight than I have.
 He is looking amazing!
 He is not a beer drinker but does like wine, however, for the month of August, he also abstained.
 This made it so much easier for me.

 This might be a bit time-consuming but even if you only do it for the first few weeks, you will get an idea of what you are eating, what you shouldn’t be eating and what you really enjoy eating (this may surprise you!).

-I can also tell you I feel good, motivated, love the slimmer belly and eager to lose more weight!
+I can also tell you I feel good, and motivated, love the slimmer belly and am eager to lose more weight!

 Before I leave you, here is that Cilantro drink (from the web) I promised you.

 Studies have shown that cilantro is incredibly detoxifying.
 Other benefits include anticancer effects and skin improvements.
-One quarter cup contains 5% of daily intake of Vitamin A. Since it is known to pull metals from the body, drink up, especially if you live in a city, have mercury fillings, or drink tap water.
+The one-quarter cup contains 5% of the daily intake of Vitamin A. Since it is known to pull metals from the body, drink up, especially if you live in a city, have mercury fillings, or drink tap water.

 • 1 cup almond milk